heshamouda/JAVA/jukebox-en/README.md

    How do you assure, that the MusicJukeBox is calling the Song objects in the correct order?
 I.e. that getTitle() is called before start() is called?
 5. Now implement a new test testActualSong-method in which you create a Song mock object.
 Test if the expected calls occur as follows:

-When the method playTitle() is called on a MusicJukeBox, we expect that it looks for the Song object and starts it when found.
+When the method playSong() is called on a MusicJukeBox, we expect that it looks for the Song object and starts it when found.
 This means, we expect at least one call of the method start().

 ## Task 3 - class design for test isolation<a name="task3"></a>